espocrm/documentation/docs/development/di.md

 Resolving process:

-* Tries to resolve by binding (see below about binding); exits if succcess;
+* Tries to resolve by binding (see below about binding); exits if success;
-* Tries to resolve by a parameter name, assuming that parameter name matches a service name and the type hint matches the service class; exits if succcess;
+* Tries to resolve by a parameter name, assuming that parameter name matches a service name and the type hint matches the service class; exits if success;
 * Creates a new instance if the type hint is a class.

 If a dependency is not a service, a new instance will be created every time the dependency is requested.
 See below.